ronghongbo/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/productive_libraries/blas/reconfigurable_vecadd/README.md

 | dvecadd | 4.3           | 9.6       |double|
 | cvecadd | 19.9           | 44.8      |single|
 | zvecadd | 9.9           | 22.4      |double|

+These kernels suffer from [an issue](https://github.com/haoxiaochen/t2sp/issues/40) that two input vectors cannot be allocated to two different DDR channels exclusively in SYCL compiler in USM memory model.
+One addressed, their performances are expected double and close to their peaks.